rweekly/rweekly.org/draft.md

 + [Making static and dynamic maps using inlmisc](https://owi.usgs.gov/blog/inlmiscmaps/) - an R package developed by researchers at the United States Geological Survey (USGS) Idaho National Laboratory (INL) Project Office

-+ [Data Highlight the Old School and New School Way](https://www.littlemissdata.com/blog/highlight): How to feature a subset of your data with respect to the full distribution.
-Data highlighting the old school way (layering) and the new school way (gghighlight).

 [Zooming into GWAS summary statistics](https://sinarueeger.github.io/2018/07/30/locuszoomplot/): How to annotate and visualise summary statistics from genome-wide association studies using the R-package `biomaRt`.

 + [Create a cheap, disposable supercomputer with R, DigitalOcean, Docker, and future / furrr](https://www.andrewheiss.com/blog/2018/07/30/disposable-supercomputer-future/)